Frequently Asked Questions

 We are always in need of assistance, and there are many ways you can help!

-Donations: We are a non-profit organization and can always use monetary donations.
-Please email firstname.lastname@example.org or donate online here via paypal.
-You could also help by buying something off our our Amazon wishlist.
-We are always in of supplies and material donations, please check out the "Wishlist" page for more information.
-Every bit helps!!
+Donations: We are a nonprofit organization and can always use monetary donations.
+Please email firstname.lastname@example.org or see our Donate page for various methods.
+You could also help by buying something off our our Amazon Wishlist.
+We are always in of supplies and material donations, please check out the Wishlist page for more information.
+Every little bit helps!!!

 Where do your dogs come from?